rotem081/Gershoni-lab/WGS analysis/exome database/README.md

 import os
 ```

-define get_data_from_record function. the function get one record (line) form the multi-sample varients file.
+define get_data_from_record function. the function gets one record (line) form the multi-sample variants file.
-and retrun a dataframe
+and return a dataframe

 ```
 #building dataframe from the vcf file records extracting only desirable parameters